-Australian Potash Limited explores for mineral properties in Australia.
-It explores for potash, gold, and nickel sulphide minerals.
-Its principal project is the Lake Wells sulphate of potash property located in the northeast part of the Yilgarn Craton, Western Australia.
+Australian Potash Limited engages in the exploration of mineral properties in Australia.
+The company explores for potash, gold, and nickel sulphide minerals.
+Its flagship property is 100% owned Lake Wells Sulphate of Potash project covering an area of approximately 1,200 square kilometers located in the northeast of Kalgoorlie, Western Australia.
 The company was formerly known as Goldphyre Resources Limited and changed its name to Australian Potash Limited in November 2016.
-Australian Potash Limited was incorporated in 2011 and is based in Subiaco, Australia.
+Australian Potash Limited was incorporated in 2011 and is headquartered in Subiaco, Australia.

 Frequently asked questions

 More guides on Finder

 How to buy BITO ETF units | $40.06